Hello! I’m Sita.

 Latest News

-I’m delighted to have been made an Ambassador of Book Clubs in Schools along with Tom Palmer.
+In the 2026 Year of Reading, I’m working as an Ambassador of Book Clubs in Schools along with Tom Palmer.
 BCiS build spaces for dreaming, well-being and making meaning for some of the young people who have the least access to books.
 Every child has a chance to fall in love with stories, to be sustained by them and to help navigate their lives with all the opportunities and life experiences reading brings.

 “Remains with the reader long after the last page has been turned” - The Guardian